-As reported by the Georgetown Metropolitan, the Washington Post first published the term “The Exorcist Steps" five years after the film's release in 1978.
-However, it wasn't until this past week that the iconic stairway — “a precipitous plunge of old stone steps fell away to M Street far below” as described by Blatty in his 1971 novel — received official landmark designation from the city during an Oct.
-30 commemoration ceremony attended by Georgetown University alumnus Blatty (he won an Academy Award for the adapted screenplay), director William Friedkin and Washington, D.C.
-Mayor Muriel Bowser.
+As reported by the Georgetown Metropolitan, the Washington Post first published the term "The Exorcist Steps" five years after the film's release in 1978.
+However, it wasn't until more recently that the iconic stairway — "a precipitous plunge of old stone steps fell away to M Street far below" as described by Blatty in his 1971 novel — received official landmark designation from the city during a commemoration ceremony attended by Georgetown University alumnus Blatty (he won an Academy Award for the adapted screenplay) and director William Friedkin.

 Friedkin and Blatty were clearly moved by the designation.
 "This monument will be seen by thousands, tens of thousands, and eventually, perhaps more, that will come through here, that will associate the film that we made with this beautiful and historic community," Friedkin, a man who put an entire generation off pea soup, exclaimed.
 "I'm really proud of that and grateful."